mparno/fenics-web/source/styleguides.rst

                 1

-Again, the funtion is defined in the class body, and the signature of the function is identical to that found in the ``dolfin/mesh/Mesh.h`` file.
+Again, the function is defined in the class body, and the signature of the function is identical to that found in the ``dolfin/mesh/Mesh.h`` file.

 .. note::